sinclairtarget/machine-learning-for-public-policy/hw5/analysis.md

 _characteristics_ of successful projects rather than which teachers and schools have successful projects.

-Finally, we also drop all columns that contain geographic information other than the longitude and latitude columns.
+Finally, we also drop some geographic columns that are too specific and would result in too many features.
+Instead we rely on a combination of long/lat, state, and metro to capture this information.

 ```python
 %psource cleaner.unnecessary_columns